DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/55_morality_trellis_cage.md

 ### The Corruption: When the Trellis Becomes a Cage

-The Reges and their Engine Protocol represent the corruption of this principle.
+The Reges and their Machine Protocol represent the corruption of this principle.
 The trellis becomes iron, a cage.
 Rules become rigid, designed for control, not growth.
 The system values the perfection of the trellis over the health of the vine, pruning for order rather than flourishing.

 ### Binary Morality vs. Vector Morality